Top Best Practices of Digital Marketing for Small Businesses

 Another digital marketing strategy that small businesses could approach is account-based marketing and lead generation, which are B2B tactics that target customer acquisition.
 Allow us to break them down:

-Lead Generation focuses on attracting larger pools of potential customers based on different target audience characteristics, and as always, it can be broken down depending on the buyer’s journey.
+Lead Generation focuses on attracting larger pools of potential customers based on different target audience characteristics.
+It can be broken down depending on the buyer’s journey.
+Furthermore, lead generation can use content marketing, social media, and other marketing tactics to draw the attention of a wider audience.

 In contrast, account-based marketing focuses on hyper-targeting a well-defined list of prospects and high-value accounts.
 ABM addresses decision-makers through personalized campaigns, messaging, and content appropriate for each prospect’s needs and challenges.

-For B2B companies, account-based marketing and lead generation are usually done through LinkedIn, yet other platforms aren’t excluded; the goal is to generate qualified leads.
+The success of such marketing efforts is measured through closed meetings, secured deals, and ROI.
+For B2B companies, ABM and lead generation are usually done through LinkedIn.
+Yet other platforms aren’t excluded, as the goal is to generate qualified leads.

 Read further and discover the (Free) Tools and Platforms for Getting Started section, discussing some of the most essential paid and free tools for getting started.